towersvault/shinpokered/README.md

 - AI layer 1: discourage exploding effects if faster than a player in fly/dig state
 - AI layer 1: randomly discourage usage of 2-turn moves when confused/paralyzed
-- AI Layer 1: 50% chance that the AI is blind to a player switching ir using an item
+- AI Layer 1: 50% chance that the AI is blind to a player switching or using an item
 - AI layer 3: added some strategy to handle when the player uses fly/dig
-- AI layer 3: slightly preference regular effectiveness moves if STAB exists
+- AI layer 3: slightly preference regular effectiveness moves if STAB exists (25% chance per move)
 - Greatly increased the speed and performance of spin tiles
 - Adjusted some of Giovanni's final lines for clarity
 - Added some underflow and overflow protection to switch scoring